texasenglish/tools/faveconverter/README.md

 ### Description
 The Faveconverter converts various subtitle formats into tab-delimited .txt files for vowel alignment.

-It accepts SubRip, Subviewer or VTT files and adapts them to the template required by the University of Pennsylvania's Forced Vowel Alignment and Extraction* ([FAVE](http://fave.ling.upenn.edu/)) algorithm.
+It accepts [SubRip](https://en.wikipedia.org/wiki/SubRip), [Subviewer](https://en.wikipedia.org/wiki/SubViewer) or [VTT](https://developer.mozilla.org/en-US/docs/Web/API/Web_Video_Text_Tracks_Format) files and adapts them to the template required by the University of Pennsylvania's Forced Vowel Alignment and Extraction* ([FAVE](http://fave.ling.upenn.edu/)) algorithm.
+SubRip, Subviewer and VVT files are used for most online video subtitling e.g. on YouTube.

-The script takes a folder as input and converts all the files in this folder.
+The Faveconverter takes a folder as input and converts all the files in this folder.
 It will not replace any of the original files.
 Instead, it will create a new file that consists of the original file name plus the ending  "_faved.txt".

 Arguments: